SAP/spartacus-docs/_pages/dev/context.md

 #### Persistence

-`persistence` determines when the context attributes will be applied.
+`persistence` determines when the context attributes are applied.
 When `route` is used, these arguments will be used throughout the entire application.

 In the case above, the value is set to `route` and therefore it is applied site-wide.

 #### urlEncodingParameters

-`urlEncodingParamters` will take a list of arguments that will be used to produce the context.
-The context is then appended to the application's
+`urlEncodingParameters` will take a list of arguments that will be used to produce the context.
+The context is then appended to the Storefront
 URL.

-Assume that the Storefront URL is `localhost:4200`.
+Assume that the Storefront URL is `https://localhost:4200`.

 Assume the configuration is as follows: